psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 ## Compiling, setup and first run

-(You can skip the first step, if you already have a file named "code_4")
+You can skip the compiling step, if you are using 64-bit linux and already have a file named "code_4"

-To run the code, first do the following:
+### Compiling on Linux

-- Compile the source code via the terminal command
+- Run compile.sh via the terminal command.

         ./compile.sh

+### Compiling on windows or mac

+- compile.sh contains a single command that uses GCC to build the executable from the source files within the "Code" directory.
+Depending on which compiler you want to use, this command needs to be adjusted accordingly.

+- As said above, file paths in the source code may need to be updated for operating systems other than linux.

+### Further setup

-  and copy the code executable "code_4" to the directory from which you want to run it
+- Copy the code executable "code_4" to the directory from which you want to run it.

-- Alternatively, copy the already existing executable "code_4"

 - Next, copy the folders "Params" and "Output" into the same directory as the executable